 - Speaking Opportunities – Rotary, Kiwanis, Lions, Women’s clubs and most importantly Chambers of Commerce represent excellent opportunities to tell tourism’s local and statewide stories and to reach legislators, local officials and business leaders with our message.
 Local CVBs should take the lead on contacting these organizations and attempt to schedule speaking opportunities.
 NMHA’s CEO is available to make these presentations as her schedule permits.
 Local tourism directors and other key local tourism leaders should also make themselves available.

 - Op-Eds & Letters to Editors (LTE) – Opinion columns and LTEs submitted to local newspapers are important communication tools for explaining to the community at large, elected officials and local thought leaders the economic importance of tourism, how the local industry functions and how tourism marketing funds are received and used.
-An example of a NMHA’s op-ed is provided below.
 NMHA is available to assist members in the development of op-eds and LTEs.

 Social Media Campaign

-NMHA carries out a robust social media plan aimed to continually press our tourism message in the public domain.
-This effort is being pushed through our NMHA’s Instagram (@newmexicohospitality) Twitter (@hospitalitynm) and Facebook (@nmhospitality) accounts.
-Members who have not done so should begin following NMHA on all platforms and re-tweet and share NMHA’s messages.
+NMHA shares our legislative issues on social media to keep our message in the public domain.
+This effort is being pushed primarily through our NMHA Facebook (@nmhospitality) account.
+We encourage members who have not done so to begin following NMHA and share NMHA’s messages.
 Additionally, we encourage all members to integrate local information and use similar messaging on their respective accounts to further drive home these points.